roc-lang/roc/editor/editor-ideas.md

         * Add latest datetime package to dependencies.
         * Generate unit test for this function.
         * Show edit history for this function.

+## Testing

+* From Google Docs' comments, adding tests in a similar manner, where they exists in the same "document" but parallel to the code being written
+    * Makes sense for unit tests, keeps the test close to the source
+    * Doesn't necessarily make sense for integration or e2e testing
+    * Maybe easier to manually trigger a test related to exactly what code you're writing
+* Ability to generate unit tests for a selected function in context menu
+    * A table should appear to enter input and expected output pairs quickly
+* Ability to "record" unit tests
+    * Select a function to record.
+    * Do a normal run, and save the input and output of the selected function.
+    * Generate a unit test with that input-output pair

 ## General Thoughts/Ideas